 Prices may be higher in popular tourist areas.
 Explore local markets for potentially better deals.

-During Everest Base Camp trek, it's common for lodges to charge extra money for certain services beyond basic accommodation.
+During the Everest Base Camp trek, it's common for lodges to charge extra money for certain services beyond basic accommodation.
 Below are some extra service charges you might encounter during your trek:

 Hot Showers: USD 3 to USD 5 per shower